4teamwork/ftw.linkchecker/README.rst

 Important note
 **************

-It's important that this package isn't started by cronjob in non-production deployment.
+You should be careful not to activate this script as a cronjob in environments where the ZEO server could be legitimately down for long periods (e.g. Staging / Test servers) as it could lead to locking up/crashing the entire machine.

 See non-production-info_ for more information.

 Compatibility